- $13 Billion+ Won

 On the surface, real estate transactions may appear to be contracts between two parties, such as buyer and seller, landlord and tenant, or broker and seller.
 But when a dispute arises, numerous parties may bear legal responsibility for not meeting their duties.
 For example, if a buyer suffers damages from the purchase of a property due to misrepresentations made by the real estate agent, the seller and the buyer’s attorney may also bear responsibility.

 The Business Trial Group’s New York real estate lawyers will perform a full investigation of your real estate claim and uncover all potential liable parties and remedies.

 The Business Trial Group protects the rights of shareholders, partners, and minority owners in a variety of disputes, including those that claim:

 Disputes between business partners, shareholders, and owners typically arise as a result of an alleged contract breach or breach of fiduciary duty.
 Because disputes between business owners and shareholders can be contentious and high-stakes, a law firm with experience handling these types of conflicts should be consulted.

 Business disputes that have the potential to cause professional and personal setbacks must be resolved as efficiently as possible.
 By combining proven trial success with a contingency-fee model, the Business Trial Group provides unparalleled client value.
 We also have the resources and legal talent to handle even the most complex cases against the largest and wealthiest opponents.

-To discuss your potential claim free of charge with a contingency-fee New York business lawyer, contact the Business Trial Group.
+To discuss your potential claim free of charge with a contingency-fee New York business lawyer, contact Morgan & Morgan New York, PLLC's Business Trial Group.